vonschappler/OnlineCourses/README.md

 </details>
 <hr>

-## 04. Web Design for Web Developers
+## 04. Web Design for Web Developers - Udemy

 This course, lectured by Jonas Schmedtmann, teaches the basics of webdesing, using the technologies HTML5 and CSS.